TITLE: Batman, Vol. 3: I Am Bane

 Editor, Fanboy Wonder

-Bane has never been the most sophisticated of characters.
-Created in the early ’90s, he was essentially the Bat-books’ answer to what Doomsday was in the Superman books.
+Created in the early ’90s, Bane was essentially the Bat books’ answer to what Doomsday was in the Superman books.
 A big brute who could physically overpower the hero.
 A ‘roided up dude in a luchador mask, he certainly looks the part.
 But unlike Doomsday, who was basically a mindless killing machine, Bane was intended to have more depth.
 He had a tragic backstory and a cunning mind to match his physical dominance.

 Oddly enough, I Am Bane explores the character’s more layered side, while at the same time making him look like a big dumb ape at certain points.
 It’s actually a fascinating balancing act.